You’re More Qualified for Remote Jobs Than You Think (Here’s Why)

 This includes listing out:

-What you did at your current/last job.
+• What did you do at your current/last job?

 Now, pause for a second.
 Look at ALL those skills.

 Do you see it?
 THAT is your talent.
 You have so many skills that go WAY beyond what you did at your last/current job.
 You wouldn’t be where you are today without those skills.
-So don’t dismiss yourself for being under qualified so quickly.
+So don’t dismiss yourself for being underqualified so quickly.
 Now, let’s make some sense of all these skills.

 Group your skills into “themes”

 Take the big list you just created that outlines all your skills and group those skills into different “themes”/ This will make your skills list more digestible.
-For example, is there a theme around “helping others” or perhaps “health”.
+For example, is there a theme around “helping others” or perhaps “health”?

 Now, get creative.